aleksiuno/ShoppingCartTask/README.md

 # ShoppingCartTask
-The shopping ca.rt solution for the interview.
+The shopping cart solution for the interview.